 1. Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work and the quality of the mitigation strategies to address them.
+This includes risks associated with scheduling, cost increases, and supply chain challenges.

 Baseline, Metrics, and Deliverables